danielfett/bluebattery.py/README.md

 Use `--collect` to get a more concise MQTT output using JSON objects.

+use `--prefix BBX` to pass a specific device name.
+Here in example BBX

+For using the bb_mqtt as deamon [described here](asDeamon.md)

 ## Troubleshooting

 Depending on your environment, you may need to enable BLE first or to set up your linux user to allow using BLE: